45

 • Which of the following feedback practices does your organization routinely carry out?

-We aim to collect feedback from as many people we serve as possible, We act on the feedback we receive,
+We aim to collect feedback from as many people we serve as possible, We act on the feedback we receive, We take steps to ensure people feel comfortable being honest with us,

 • What challenges does the organization face when collecting feedback?